 In these equations:

-The definition of depends on which normalisation method you choose to compute the measurements.
+Definition it depends on which normalization method you choose to calculate the measurements.
 The implementation supports these algorithms.

 Algorithm